 The ferry terminal in Fukuoka is about a 40-minute walk to the JR Fukuoka railway station.
 Several ferry companies run a ferry from South Korea to Japan on the Busan-Fukuoka route, their details are below.

-The Camellia Line runs a nightly ferry from Busan to Fukuoka with crossings taking 12 hours.
+The Camellia Line runs an overnight ferry from Busan to Fukuoka with crossings taking 12 hours.
+This currently runs THREE TIMES A WEEK Check their website for the running dates.
 This Busan to Fukuoka overnight ferry service is a car ferry.
 The return trip from Fukuoka to Busan takes slightly less time (7 hours) and runs during the day.
-The Busan Fukuoka ferry price on this route is 90,000 KRW.
+The Busan Fukuoka ferry price on this route is from 7,200 YEN.
 You can make an online reservation here.
-Note that you must book this ferry 5 days before you plan to travel if you want to use online booking.

 - There is a JR pass collection point just a very short walk from the Shimonoseki ferry terminal.